Warning

 Upgrade images

-First stop the containers and shut down services of nest-desktop and nest-server.
+First stop the containers and shut down all services “nest-desktop” and “nest-simulator”.

 docker-compose stop